modosc/activerecord-pgcrypto/README.md

 Any encrypted attributes are also automatically added to `Rails.configuration.filter_parameters` to avoid leaking them in request logs.

 ## Searching

+In order for search to work you must add the `hashed_*` attribute in your migration.
+You also need to have a `salt` specified in your configuration.
 Searching is accomplished with special search methods.
 Currently the standard ActiveRecord methods don't work so you can't do this:
 ```
 > Foo.where(bar: 'asdfasdf')
 ```